 Melissa, could you share a little about your background?

 I am from a low-income family in New Jersey.
 I finished school with a good GPA and went to college on scholarships and FAFSA.
 I decided I wanted to study abroad and learn Chinese in Taiwan right after graduating from community college.
 I moved to Taiwan, and after about a year here, I decided I wanted to stay.
 To teach EFL in Taiwan you need to have a bachelor’s degree or an associate’s degree plus a TEFL certification.
-I already had an associate’s degree, so I signed up for BridgeTEFL and got my TEFL certification.
+I already had an associate’s degree, so I signed up for BridgeTEFL and got my online TEFL certification.

 How did you get started teaching English?